 Introduction :

-Using functions of graphics.h library you can create interactive and visually appealing graphical applications such as games, animations, and other graphical user interfaces in Turbo C++.
-This library allows programmers to draw various shapes and figures on the screen, such as lines, circles, rectangles, and more.
-In this article, I shall discuss you how to use graphics.h in Turbo C++ to create graphics-based applications.
-Here I show you a step-by-step guide to help beginners get started with graphics programming in Turbo C++.
+Using functions of graphics.h library, you can create interactive and visually appealing graphical applications.
+You can create various applications such as games, animations and other graphical user interfaces in Turbo C++.
+This library allows programmers to draw various shapes and figures on the graphics screen, such as lines, circles, rectangles and more.

 What is graphics.h :

-Graphics.h is mainly used in the education sector to teach students the basics of graphics programming.
+The graphics.h library is mainly used in the education sector to teach students the basics of graphics programming.
 It is also used to create graphical applications for hobby and fun.

 Step-by-step guide for use graphics.h in Turbo C++ :

-To use graphics.h, you need to include its header file at the beginning of your source code.
+To use graphics.h, you have to include its header file at the beginning of your source code.
 To do this, select “Options” and then select “Linker” in the menu bar.
 In the “Linker” window, select “Libraries”.

 Now, you can use the graphics.h header file in your program by including it at the beginning of your source code.
 After that, type the following line of code in the beginning of your code.